How to Play and Win at Online Roulette

 As the name suggests, this positive progression strategy involves the reverse of the Martingale so that you're doubling your bet when you win and reverting to the original bet size when you lose.
 The idea here is to minimise losses and capitalise on wins.

 This positive progression plays on the idea that wins come in streaks.
 In this strategy, you bet the same amount until you win, at which point you double your bet and keep doing so until you've had three wins in a row.
-If you lose, you revert your bet to its original size.
+If you lose, you revert your chance to its original size.

 Do You Want to Play Online Roulette?